frappe/frappe_io_2014/frappe_io/templates/statics/apps/frappe-framework/developers/guide.md

 #### Add Permissions

 After adding the fields, add Permissions.
 For now, let us give Read, Write, Create, Delete and Report access to **Librarian**.
 Frappe has a finely grained Role based permission model.
-You can also change permissions later using the **Permission Manager** from **Setup**.
+You can also change permissions later using the **Role Permissions Manager** from **Setup**.

 ![Add Permissions](/assets/frappe_io/images/guide/07-add-permissions.png)